kailash-manasarovar/statement/docs/timeline/2025/february.md

 problems, regular vomiting, zero alcohol tolerance, etc.
 I was targeted since 2006 because I had a compensation payment which H&S must have known about, and also I was the victim of a child rape gang when I was 16 in London which they also know about "somehow"!
-Nevertheless, I somehow managed to avoid whatever they had intended for me on two different occasions, 2007 meeting with Hazel where I believe she tried to murder me because it was clear I couldn't be blackmailed with whatever rape gang porn she had of me, then again between 2014-2016 at the conservatory of Denia (where I was lured into studying) and love bombed/honey trapped by a piano teacher there connected to HS/SS, Domingo Lopez Cano, who appears to be a member of a bonafide crime family in Denia or closely connected, a man who behaves inappropriately with minors in his care and may well be drugging them as part of grooming etc, in class at the conservatory (this happened to me!)
+Nevertheless, I somehow managed to avoid whatever they had intended for me on two different occasions, 2007 meeting with Hazel where I believe she tried to murder me because it was clear I couldn't be blackmailed with whatever rape gang porn she had of me, then again between 2014-2016 at the conservatory of Dénia (where I was lured into studying) and love bombed/honey trapped by a piano teacher there connected to HS/SS, Domingo Lopez Cano, who appears to be a member of a bonafide crime family in Dénia or closely connected, a man who behaves inappropriately with minors in his care and may well be drugging them as part of grooming etc, in class at the conservatory (this happened to me!)
-Then in the last 3 years since my return to Denia 2/22 to now where I have been living in a drugged environment and been the target
+Then in the last 3 years since my return to Dénia 2/22 to now where I have been living in a drugged environment and been the target

 ##### Page 2 front